Are You Wondering If You Are A Deep Autumn Color Palette?

 In technical fashion materials, it is being stated that you should only combine colors from one color palette that belongs to your skin tone.
 So colors that work for a true autumn palette should only be chosen from the palette given to you.
 As harsh and way too bright/warm colors can create an undesirable effect on the skin, especially if you have a delicate/muted appearance.

 However, it is not entirely like that.
-I have already mentioned that dark/warmer colors can still be used for the lower body.
+I have already mentioned that dark/colder colors can still be used for the lower body.
 The main center is always your facial zone which attracts the most attention.
-So you mainly need to concentrate on the face and decolletage zone with your true autumn palette.
+So it would be best if you mainly concentrated on the face and decolletage zone with your true autumn palette.

 - Inverted Triangle Body Shape: Capsule Wardrobe